 B-10: Describe the change in wind direction from Oct.
 21 to 29.
+(Hint: Make sure to watch the entire animation)

-• Take a look at the three Satellite Images of Oct.
+• Now, scroll down and take a look at the three MODIS satellite images collected on Oct.
 22, 2007 and answer the following question on the separate answer sheet.